tbellembois/gochimitheque/README.md

 Now login with the email `admin@chimitheque.fr` and password `chimitheque`, and change the password immediatly.

-Do not use this mode in production.
+Do *not* use this mode in production.

 # Production installation

 ## Requirements

-- linux (Chimithèque can be cross compiled to run on Windows but binaries are not provided and this documentation does not cover this situation)
+- linux
 - an SMTP server (for password recovery)

 ## Installation